Clif2/user-research/interviews/interview1.md

   - whats the usual schudule?
     - great if listed, but would be bad if it wasnt honored
 - nothing 'missing', 'its ok'
-  - noticed a lot of search for where information was, even when it was where it was expected
+  - noticed a little friction searching for where information was, even when it was where it was expected
+   - (suspect sizing maybe and issue)

 - went to contact page for help with issues
   - also checkout out link on front page